-TCD's such as signs, signals and pavement markings should only be used where required by MUTCD guidelines or the Maryland Vehicle Code, or where engineering study determines that the use of the TCD is necessary.
-They are used to convey control, guidance and navigation information, but are not used to confirm the "rules of the road".
+According to the latest approved version of the MdMUTCD, Traffic Control Devices should "promote highway safety and efficiency by providing for the orderly movement of all road users on streets, highways, bikeways, and private roads".
+TCD's such as signs, signals and pavement markings should only be used where required by MdMUTCD guidelines or the Maryland Vehicle Code, or where engineering study determines that the use of the TCD is necessary.
+They are used to convey control, guidance, and navigation information, but are not used to confirm the "rules of the road."
 Excessive and unnecessary use of TCD's reduces their effectiveness and should be avoided.

-Effective design of highway signs, pavement markings, traffic signals, and highway lighting requires sound engineering practices and judgment as well as a basic knowledge of human abilities, decision-making processes, consistency in applying TCD's and construction methodologies.
-A good TCD plan will incorporate principles of driver expectancy, visibility and decision sight distance into the development of a comprehensive traffic operation's scheme.
-By close observance of standards, any given system of traffic control devices will have the same meaning and require the same action on the part of the motorist regardless of where it is encountered.
+Effective design of highway signs, pavement markings, traffic signals, and highway lighting requires sound engineering practices and judgment as well as a basic knowledge of human abilities, decision-making processes, consistency in applying TCD's, and construction methodologies.
+A good TCD plan will incorporate principles of driver expectancy, visibility, and decision sight distance into the development of a comprehensive traffic operation's scheme.
+By close observance of standards, any given system of traffic control devices (and accepted practices) will have the same, consistent meaning and require the same action on the part of the motorist regardless of where it is encountered.

-On the other hand, do not discourage the development of new standards, use of new technologies or development of new or seemingly radical concepts.
+On the other hand, do not discourage the development of new standards, use of new technologies, or development of new or seemingly radical concepts.
 Such developments should be approved by the Director prior to application.